monsoonmaelstrom/book2/book2.md

 “What do you mean?”

-“She wanted me at her training, and I chose to go to Lusigan instead.
+“She wanted me at her ‘training’, and I chose to go to Lusigan instead.
 There will be hell to pay, I’m sure.”

-“You are an adult, she doesn’t dictate where you go.”
+“You’re an adult, she doesn’t dictate where you go.”

 I laugh, but there’s no amusement in it.
 “I’m not sure you’ve been paying attention.”